sneakysneak/docs/pages/marketplaces/marketplace-deployment.md

 }' "https://yourCyclrInstance/v1.0/accounts/CYCLR_ACCOUNT_API_ID/marketplace"
 ```

-In the example above, replace *yourCyclrInstance* with your [**API Domain** according to where your Cyclr Console is located](./testing-cyclr-api), or your own domain if your Cyclr instance is self-hosted.
+In the example above, replace *yourCyclrInstance* with your [**API Domain** according to where your Cyclr Console is located](./testing-cyclr-api) (e.g. "api.cyclr.com"), or your own domain if your Cyclr instance is self-hosted.

 When [obtaining a Cyclr API Access Token](./cyclr-api-authentication) for this call, you should *not* use an Account Restricted Token.